-The mouthpiece is another small but vital component of the saxophone, which will have a huge impact upon the sound you make, and how it feels when you play your instrument.
+The saxophone mouthpiece is another small but vital component of your set up, which will have a huge impact upon the sound you make, and how it feels when you play your instrument.

-However, choosing a mouthpiece can seem like a daunting prospect, with a huge array of makes and models on offer.
+However, choosing the best jazz mouthpiece for you personally can seem like a daunting prospect, with a huge array of makes and models on offer.
 Then there is the question of ebonite (vulcanised rubber) versus metal, with the former providing a darker, fuller sound, and the latter offering more brightness and edge.

 This decision will be impacted by which saxophone you play: almost all jazz alto players (and certainly all classical players) opt for ebonite mouthpieces, the only exceptions really being players of smooth jazz and funkier/fusion styles (Dave Sanborn, for example).

-However, it is more common to see jazz tenor players using metal mouthpieces – John Coltrane being the most famous example – although a majority still opt for ebonite.
+However, it’s more common to see tenor sax mouthpieces in metal – John Coltrane being the most famous example – although a majority still opt for ebonite.

 The tip opening refers to the distance between the mouthpiece and the tip of the reed, and is usually quantified with a number: the higher the number, the wider the tip opening (although Selmer’s lettering system is a notable exception).

-Each make and model of mouthpiece will be available in a range of tip openings.
+Each make and model of sax mouthpiece will be available in a range of tip openings.

 How to choose a mouthpiece for jazz

-There is an almost overwhelming number of respected brands on market – Drake, D’Addario, Guardala, Selmer Paris and Theo Wanne, to name just a few in addition to the models mentioned above – but plenty of music shops will allow you to try before you buy.
+There’s an almost overwhelming number of respected brands on market – Drake, D’Addario, Guardala, Selmer Paris, Meyer, Theo Wanne, Otto Link, Vandoren and JodyJazz to name just a few.

 A wider tip opening requires more physical effort to blow, so most beginners will play on a smaller opening (something like a 4 on alto), although a wider mouthpiece may allow for more projection once a stronger embouchure has been developed.